nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_CRIMINAL_API.md

 ## Requesting Data from an API

 In JavaScript, you are going to be using the Fetch API.
 It provides you with a `fetch()` method to initiate the request to another service on the World Wide Web.
-Here's an example fetch call to get data about Glassdale police officers from the criminal API that you queried via Postman above.
+Here's an example fetch call to get data about Glassdale police officers from the Glassdale Police Department Criminal API.

 > `glassdale/scripts/officers/OfficerProvider.js`
 ```js